 Humanitas University, in the Metropolitan City of Milan, is offering admission this year to a new, combined degree programme, MEDTEC.
 By the end of their studies, MEDTEC graduates will receive both an MD degree from Humanitas, as well as a Bachelor’s of Science in Biomedical Engineering from the Polytechnic University of Milan.
 The programme’s stated goal is to create medical doctors who create and manage innovative technologies in such areas as bioinformatics, biostatistics, and medical simulators.

-Humanitas says that MEDTEC graduates will be prepared to enter residency, do research, or work in industries such as biomedical technology or pharmaceuticals.
+Humanitas MEDTEC graduates will be prepared to enter residency, do research, or work in industries such as biomedical technology or pharmaceuticals with their MD and Bio-engineering degrees.
 Specific technologies that the programme plans to teach include:

 - Data science